What is Age-Friendly?

-SourcePoint leads the charge in Delaware County, working with community partners to innovate and improve six domains of livability— key areas that influence healthy aging.
-Together, we will develop an action plan that helps ensure an active, safe, and healthy lifestyle for Delaware County residents of all ages.
+SourcePoint leads the charge in Delaware County, working with community partners to innovate and improve six domains of livability—key areas that influence healthy aging.
+Together, we have developed an action plan to help ensure an active, safe, and healthy lifestyle for Delaware County residents of all ages.

 - Work toward more affordable, accessible, and safe housing options for older adults, with the ability to age in place if they desire.

 - Adapt housing with even surfaces, passages wide enough for wheelchairs and assistive devices, and appropriately designed bathrooms and kitchens.